Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 The boy was very good at spotting signs or omens.
 He noticed his sheep’s habits and pondered the reality of his relationship with them.

 He noticed small things such as a beetle.
 He learned from small shifts in the wind.
 Learning from his environment kept the boy safe.
-Other times it lead him to meet someone who would help him on his way.
+Other times it led him to meet someone who would help him on his journey.

 We can learn a lot about life from the little things.
-The green shoot out of dry, cracked ground.
+The green shoots out of dry, cracked ground.
 From the simple words of a child.
-Or from the stranger on your morning commute.
+Or from declarations of a stranger on your morning commute.
 We just have to keep our minds and hearts open.
 We must always be attuned to that still small voice.

 People will call you stupid.
 Sometimes to your face.

-Near the end of his journey the boy encountered a man who told him…”. “ but instead of letting a stranger’s words upset him.
-He began to see that he was right to take the journey.
-He saw that the path was the right one for him.
+Near the end of his journey, the boy encountered a man who basically called him stupid.
+But instead of letting a stranger’s words upset him, he began to realize that it was good for him to take the journey he was on.
+In addition, he saw that the path was the right one for him.

-Even some strangers I meet along the way.
-If I tried to interpret their tone it would mean “You’re stupid”.
-But who cares.
+Even some strangers I meet along the way have an opinion.
+And if I tried to interpret their tone it would mean “You’re stupid.”
+But who cares?

-When it comes to the end of my life I’m the only one who will give an account for it.
+When I come to the end of my life, I’m the only one who will have to give an account for the life I lived.

-Don’t be afraid to ask questions; of yourself; of others
+Don’t be afraid to ask questions of yourself and others

 “The only way to learn new things is to ask questions and be curious.
 Find the people who inspire your curiosity because those are the ones you learn from the most”.